groucho75/phmisk/README.md

 $ph4
 ----

-You can write your application editing the main `index.php`.
+You can write your application editing the `routes.php`.

-It loads and initialises Phmisk, then it creates the `$ph4` object that contains the instances of main libraries.
+You can use a Phmisk object called `$ph4` that contains the instances of main libraries.
 In this page you can read about how to use these libraries.

 You are right, $ph4 means 'ph' plus 4 characters ('misk').